colyseus/docs/docs/getting-started/construct3-client.md

 See [Multiplayer Drawing Prototype](https://github.com/endel/multiplayer-drawing-prototype) made with this plugin. ([live demo](https://drawing-prototype.herokuapp.com/))

+## Important

+Construct has well-known existing features to "host" a multiplayer from the client.
+This is not possible via Colyseus.
+Colyseus is an authoritative SERVER, written in Node.js.
+You can't make your client be the host of the game sessions.

 ## Handling messages

 An important note when sending messages from the server to the clients: you need